VanOnsNL/wp-gdpr-compliance/wp-gdpr-compliance/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-gdpr-compliance` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to 'Tools' -> 'WP GDPR Compliance'
+3. Go to Tools -> WP GDPR Compliance

 == Frequently Asked Questions ==